 Geranium essential oil is mildly astringent and helps control sebum production.
 It is valuable in the treatment of all skin types.
-It helps heal eczema, bruises, dandruff, shingles, herpes, ringworm, athlete’s foot, and acne.
+It helps heal eczema, bruises, dandruff, shingles, herpes, ringworm, athlete’s foot, and skin problems like acne.
 Geranium helps keep skin supple and soft.

 Geranium essential oil is used on cuts, sores, and fungal infections.
 It is mildly diuretic and is used in cases of fluid retention.
 Geranium essential oil is considered a powerful liver and kidney tonic.
 It is sometimes used to treat respiratory complaints and as a gargle for sore throat.
 Geranium essential oil is also used as an insect repellant.

 Geranium essential oil helps balance hormone production.
 It is useful in the treatment of PMS and menopausal symptoms.
 It is often used to build up the immune system.
 Geranium essential oil helps improve the texture of cellulite deposits under the skin.
 This essential oil is also used to treat headaches, addiction, digestive problems, and the circulatory system.

 Geranium essential oil is excellent for massage treatments and foot baths.
 Also use in muscle rubs and arthritis creams.
 Geranium essential oil provides wonderful relief to tired, aching limbs.